Xakkusu/p4-build-your-dream/README.md

 - All pages have a navbar fixed at the top of the page.
 - This shows the title which is selectable and redirects the user to the landing page.
-- It also show the main menu items which when hovering have a lighter backdrop and the page you are on is also in a lighter color.
-This is done to indicate to the user that these things can be selected and on which page thei are.
+- It also shows the main menu items which when hovering have a lighter backdrop and the page you are on is also in a lighter color.
+This is done to indicate to the user that these things can be selected and on which page they are.
 - Depending if you are logged in or logged out logout, login or sign-up sections appear in the navbar.

 Mobile: